 If you are facing a Texas divorce and your spouse is abusive, you need help.
 The stress associated with divorce can exacerbate abusive tendencies.
-Always put your own and your children’s safety first, and get the help you need.
+Always put your own safety and your children’s safety first, and get the help you need.

-If you are in danger or fear that you might be, seek protection.
+If you are in danger, or fear that you might be, seek protection.
 Family members, trusted friends, and community agencies can all help.
 Further, if you believe that danger is imminent, do not hesitate to alert the authorities.

 While Texas is a no-fault divorce state, this does not mean that domestic abuse will not be considered.
 Cruelty is considered grounds for divorce in Texas, and domestic abuse falls easily within the category of cruelty.